-- Our Children and Young People’s Services team will deliver training to sixth formers or Year 5/6 in mental health awareness and help them become Peer Supporters to the students in younger years.
-This training includes mental health awareness and key aspects of their role, such as their responsibilities, communication and listening skills and safeguarding.
+- Our Children and Young People’s team will deliver a full day of training to sixth formers or year 5/6; enabling them to become Peer Mentors to fellow students.
+This training includes mental health awareness and key aspects of their role such as their responsibilities, communication, listening skills and safeguarding.

-- Different schools use different names, some call them ‘buddies’, ‘believers’ or ‘peer listeners’ but their role is universal.
-Furthermore, some schools work on a drop-in room basis or some work on a referral basis – this is solely down to how the schools wants to work it.
+- Each school uses different names, some call their mentors ‘buddies’, ‘ambassadors’ or ‘peer listeners’ but their role is universal.
+Schools work on a drop-in room or referral basis – this depends on what works best in each school.

-To find out more information about this service please contact Zoe Sole, Peer Support in Schools Lead, on 07508 021911 or email: [email protected]
+To find out more information about this service please contact email@example.com or call 01494 463364.

 “It is so much fun being a mentor as it is a role to benefit both the speaker and the listener.”
 Year 6 Mentor